 Wednesday, September 28, 2016

 6:20 pm: Feel like I’ve died and gone to heaven.
 At Villa Cheli after a long day of travel that for the most part went fairly smoothly.
-The diciest part was making the connection to Pisa after our train got to the Firenze station.
+The diciest part was making the connection to Pisa after our train from Rome got to the Santa Maria Novella station in Firenze.
 We only had 10 to 15 minutes and I was sweating bullets that we were on the wrong train.
 But we got to Pisa Centrale OK and found the ‘Pisa Mover’ bus to the airport.
 We had to wait 20 minutes @ least for the car rental shuttle but had no trouble getting our car and miraculously found the SS12 and Villa Cheli.
 We’ve already had 2 glasses of wine on the patio and I’m totally drunk.

 September 29, 2016